Wind power: Small-scale wind power

 A small Quietrevolution QR5 Gorlov type vertical axis wind turbine on the roof of Bristol Beacon in Bristol, England.
 Measuring 3 m in diameter and 5 m high, it has a nameplate rating of 6.5 kW.

 Small-scale wind power is the name given to wind generation systems with the capacity to produce up to 50 kW of electrical power.
 Isolated communities, that may otherwise rely on diesel generators, may use wind turbines as an alternative.
 Individuals may purchase these systems to reduce or eliminate their dependence on grid electric power for economic reasons, or to reduce their carbon footprint.
 Wind turbines have been used for household electric power generation in conjunction with battery storage over many decades in remote areas.

 Examples of small-scale wind power projects in an urban setting can be found in New York City, where, since 2009, several building projects have capped their roofs with Gorlov-type helical wind turbines.
 Although the energy they generate is small compared to the buildings' overall consumption, they help to reinforce the building's 'green' credentials in ways that "showing people your high-tech boiler" cannot, with some of the projects also receiving the direct support of the New York State Energy Research and Development Authority.

 Grid-connected domestic wind turbines may use grid energy storage, thus replacing purchased electric power with locally produced power when available.
 The surplus power produced by domestic microgenerators can, in some jurisdictions, be fed into the network and sold to the utility company, producing a retail credit for the microgenerators' owners to offset their energy costs.

 Off-grid system users can either adapt to intermittent power or use batteries, photovoltaic, or diesel systems to supplement the wind turbine.
 Equipment such as parking meters, traffic warning signs, street lighting, or wireless Internet gateways may be powered by a small wind turbine, possibly combined with a photovoltaic system, that charges a small battery replacing the need for a connection to the power grid.

 Airborne wind turbines, such as kites, can be used in places at risk of hurricanes, as they can be taken down in advance.

-Impact on environment and landscape

-Greenhouse gas emissions per energy source.
-Wind energy is one of the sources with the least greenhouse gas emissions.